chancehudson/poseidon-solidity/README.md

 ## Deploy

 This package includes config info for deploying with a [deterministic proxy](https://github.com/Arachnid/deterministic-deployment-proxy).
-The proxy itself is deployed using [Nick's method](https://eips.ethereum.org/EIPS/eip-1820#deployment-method).
-Thus we get the same address on any EVM based blockchain.
+The proxy itself is deployed using [Nick's method](https://eips.ethereum.org/EIPS/eip-1820#deployment-method) with a pre-signed transaction from a keyless address.
+The poseidon contracts are deployed through this proxy to get the same address in any evm.

-To deploy in a hardhat type environment:
+To deploy in a hardhat/ethers type environment:

 ```js
 const { proxy, PoseidonT3 } = require('poseidon-solidity')